-The SLP99UHVK furnace may be installed in alcoves, closets, attics, basements, garages, and utility rooms.
+The SLP99DFVK furnace may be installed in alcoves, closets, attics, basements, garages, and utility rooms.

-This furnace is not CSA International certified for installation in mobile homes, recreational vehicles, or outdoors.
+This furnace design has not been CSA International certified for installation in mobile homes, recreational vehicles, or outdoors.

 Never use an open flame to test for gas leaks.
 Check all connections using a commercially available soap solution made specifically for leak detection.